EmranAhmed/marquee-block/README.txt

 Automatic installation is the easiest option -- WordPress will handle the file transfer, and you won’t need to leave your web browser.
 To do an automatic install, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New.”

-In the search field type “Image Hotspot Blocks for Gutenberg” then click “Search Plugins.”
+In the search field type “Marquee Block” then click “Search Plugins.”
 Once you’ve found us,  you can view details about it such as the point release, rating, and description.
 Most importantly of course, you can install it by!
 Click “Install Now,” and WordPress will take it from there.

 = Manual installation =

-Manual installation method requires downloading the “Image Hotspot Blocks for Gutenberg” plugin and uploading it to your web server via your favorite FTP application.
+Manual installation method requires downloading the “Marquee Block” plugin and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

 == Frequently Asked Questions ==